 Prior to his role at DIW, Marcel served as Head of the International Policy Analysis Division at the European Central Bank (ECB) from 2001 to 2012.
 From 2000 to 2001 he was at the Peterson Institute for International Economics.
 From 1996 to 1998 – before and during the Asian financial crisis – he worked with the Harvard Institute for International Development (HIID) at the Ministry of Finance of Indonesia.
 He has also held roles at the Asian Development Bank, the World Bank and in several parts of Asia and Africa.

-One of the world’s leading economic minds with extensive experience at the highest level of academia and policy-making, Marcel is a highly articulate speaker on the critical issues facing the global economy and international finance: the outlook for Germany/Europe, the economics of Brexit, the Chinese slow-down, US-China trade wars, and how to tackle global inequality, to name but a few.
+One of the world’s leading economic minds with extensive experience at the highest level of academia and policy-making, Marcel is a highly articulate speaker on the critical issues facing the global economy and international finance: the impact of war in Ukraine, the outlook for Germany/Europe, the economics of Brexit, the Chinese slow-down, US-China trade wars, and how to tackle global inequality, to name but a few.

 He is also able to deliver a nuanced analysis of economic policy-making, in particular why policy-makers at the ECB and in Berlin act the way they do.